joachimwolff/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 >    - "Will you select a reference genome from your history or use a built-in index?" to `Use a built-in index`
 >    - "Select a reference genome" to `dm3`
 >    - "Is this library mate-paired?" to `Single-end or interleaved paired-end`
->    - Set multiple data sets
+>    - Set multiple datasets
 >    - "FASTQ file" to `HiC_S2_1p_10min_lowU_R1`and `HiC_S2_1p_10min_lowU_R2`
 >    - "BWA settings to use" to `Full parameter List`
 >    - "Gap extension penalty (-E)" to `50`